exercism/javascript/exercises/concept/vehicle-purchase/.docs/introduction.md

 | (Strict) Equals        | `a === b` |
 | Not (strict) equals    | `a !== b` |

-The result of the comparison is always a boolean value, so either `true` or `false`.
+The comparison result is always a boolean value: `true` or `false`.

 ```javascript
 1 < 3;